Pests

 2. 2

-Take the plant to a shower or outdoor hose location and rinse thoroughly with water, focusing the stream on leaf undersides and the junctions where leaflets meet the petiole hub.
-This physically dislodges the majority of the mite population.
+Take the plant to a shower or an outdoor hose and rinse it thoroughly, aiming the stream directly at leaf undersides and into the junctions where leaflets meet the petiole hub.
+This single step physically dislodges the majority of an established population and is worth doing even before any spray treatment.

 3. 3